ralequi/cmd2/docs/features/help.rst

 for command **foo**.
 This dynamic help is only supported for commands which do not use an ``argparse`` decorator because didn't want different output for ``help cmd`` than for ``cmd -h``.

+You can also create help topics that are not associated with any command.
+Simply create a method called ``help_mytopic`` which displays the appropriate information. ``cmd2`` will find this topic and show it in it's own section when the user runs the built-in ``help`` command.

 Categorizing Commands
 ---------------------